 Let’s refer to the following spectrum to understand the abstraction level – the more you move towards right, the more detailed it gets.

-During the course of project development life-cycle, logical architecture typically starts at conceptual level and recommendation is to get it refined iteratively to the other end of spectrum.
+During the course of the project development life-cycle, a logical architecture typically starts at the conceptual level and the recommendation is to get it refined iteratively to the other end of the spectrum.
 So, depending on the stage of development, adjust the abstraction level accordingly (conceptual level to start with).

 Tip#4 – Keep it independent of technology, platform or implementation

-The main reason behind not mapping technology in logical architecture is to keep it focused on solving business problem not technical.
-Also, as it happens during early stage of architectural formulation, focus is on abstraction not implementation.
+The main reason behind not mapping technology in logical architecture is to keep it focused on solving the business problem not technical.
+Also, as it happens during the early stage of architectural formulation, the focus is on abstraction, not implementation.

-Technology or product specific mapping happens during design phase post proper due diligence (at times using proof-of-concepts & doing pros/cons of design options).
+Technology or product-specific mapping happens during design phase post proper due diligence (at times using proof-of-concept & doing pros/cons of design options).